sparcopen/do-a-doathon/guide/on the day instructions.md

  You don't need slides for this, just use your repository.

- * Give folks a feel for the room: do some quick hand raising e.g:
+ * Give folks a feel for the room: do some quick hand raising, e.g:
-  * what's your background (researcher, dev, advocate, librarian, student)
+  * what's your background (researcher, dev, advocate, librarian, student, city official)
   * how many of you are experienced around research data?
   * how many of you have not been to a hack / do-a-thon before?
   * how many of you come from outside of XYZ?